ravi9/openvino-wiki/SnippetS.md

 Once a schedule is generated, target code is emitted from a kernel in Generator::generate method by executing Kernel::emit_code function.
 Since Kernel and Tile represents hierarchical

+#### Dialect extensibility

+Target can potentially extend snippets dialect with target specific operation for code emission.
+It should implement:

+* nGraph operation (ex. `class FMA : public ngraph::op::Op`)
+* Emitter for this operation (ex. `class FmaEmitter : public Emitter` )
+* register this pair in `jitters` map

+## Calling convention

+Parameters for a generated snippet are split into schedule-invariant and schedule-dependent.
+Schedule-invariant parameters include pointers to input/output tensors and strides for each of them with the same rank as scheduling domain.